lloydroc/ebyte-sx1276/README.md

 # EByte E32 SX1276 for the Raspberry Pi

 See this [Blog Post](https://lloydrochester.com/post/hardware/e32-sx1276-lora/) for details.

-This repository has the source which requres autotools to build.
-If you just want to build the software and run it I recommend just getting the tarball below where you can build from source.
+This repository contains the source code, as well as, the source code to distribute the tool which requres GNU Autotools to build.
+If you just want to run the tool I recommend just getting the tarball below where you can build from source.

+# Getting Started

 ```
 wget http://lloydrochester.com/code/e32-1.2.tar.gz